CommonAccord/Codification-Conference/Doc/ZZZ/landing.md

 IntroContent={Introduction.sec}<br><br>{FormDoc.sec}<br>{PageTabs.sec}<br>{DocumentsFolder.sec}<br><br>{PageSource.sec}

 Introduction.sec=This website is for discussion of a conference on codification.
+It has already been forked, followed, led, or merely flattered at <a href="https://github.com/DecentLaw/Codification_Conference">https://github.com/DecentLaw/Codification_Conference</a>

 FormDoc.sec=When you click on the first link below, you will see a conference agenda.</a>.
 It is, of course, only an example, intended to be adapted and extended.